 Date of birth

-Sensitive personal information, known as “special categories” of data, such as ethnicity or religion, which we only collect if absolutely necessary
+Sensitive personal information, known as “special categories” of data, such as ethnicity, religion, gender, GP information, medical history and criminal record (via a DBS check), which we only collect if absolutely necessary

 How is your information used?

 Allow us to smoothly and swiftly assess how we can help you as a service user

 Ensure we are reaching all parts of the communities we serve, and offer proof that we are doing so